seekumuran/Knee-grow/README.md

 };
 ```

-### Boss Spawn
+### Ra.One Entry

-Boss spawns with a cinematic: camera pulls back, screen flashes, boss drops from above the arena.
+Ra.One spawns with a cinematic: camera pulls back, screen flashes, boss drops from above the arena.
 The `FinisherFlash.jsx` component is reused for the spawn flash.

 ---

-## 🔊 Audio System
+## Audio System

 Audio lives in **`src/audio/sounds.js`**.